pivotal-cf/identity-sample-apps/authcode/README.md

     * Redirect URIs (Give the url of your application i.e. `https://<app-route>`)
     * Scopes (`openid`)
 3. Click on Create App button.
-4. Make note of the environment variables to be set
+4. Make note of the environment variables to be set.
-4. Go back to Apps Manager and follow the steps [here] (https://github.com/pivotal-cf/identity-sample-apps#step-3-update-oauth-client-information-in-the-application)
+5. Go back to Apps Manager and follow the steps [here] (https://github.com/pivotal-cf/identity-sample-apps#step-3-update-oauth-client-information-in-the-application)